 In addition to coaching storytelling for business professionals to shine, Melissa Reaves performs regularly at storytelling venues, sharing personal stories that match a theme thrown to the storytellers.
 Take a peek at her work.

 Seeing your parents to the end of their golden years was a gift and also a time of stress as the adult child.
 We're not taught how to reverse this role, especially when dementia enters the picture.
 This story was part of my journey with two people I loved dearly.
 Some adult language present.
 This (Comedic/Dramatic) story won The Moth Story Slam on NYE, 2020.

-Storyteller, Melissa Reaves, shares a personal story about how she was raised to be racist by her "kin folk" from Oklahoma.
+Storyteller Melissa Reaves shares a personal story about how she was raised to be racist by her "kin folk" from Oklahoma.
 Systemic racism starts early in families and had a lot more power over her decision making than she realized or welcomed.
 This vulnerable story aired on The Moth at the Berkeley show in September 2020 and took second place.
 Melissa also won first place at the National Storytellers Network in January 2021.

 The following story was recorded at The Moth, Bloedel Hall St. Marks, Seattle, WA on June 21st, 2019.
 Melissa Reaves finds herself working out at a hotel gym when President Obama walks in.
 Although a little star-struck, she couldn't let the moment pass by without aiming for a heart to heart with POTUS 44.